SantiOlvera/PCA_Clustering_ARIMA_in_Pharmaceutical_Sector/README.md

 ## Objective

-The objective of this study is to optimize financial analysis in the pharmaceutical sector by applying Principal Component Analysis (PCA) and Clustering.
-We aim to identify the principal components that capture the most variability in the financial data, determine the variables that compose them, and form clusters of companies with similar financial characteristics.
-Additionally, we leverage PySpark for real-time stock data streaming and analysis with SARIMAX model and a correlation matrix analysis
+The objective of my study is to optimize financial analysis in the pharmaceutical sector by applying Principal Component Analysis (PCA) and Clustering.
+I aim to identify the principal components that capture the most variability in the financial data, determine the variables that compose them, and form clusters of companies with similar financial characteristics.
+Additionally, I leverage PySpark for real-time stock data streaming and analysis with a SARIMAX model and a correlation matrix analysis.

 <br>